infinitered/solidarity/docs/plugins.md

 ## The Simplest Plugin
 Most of the time the plugin you're going to write will be so _dead simple_ that the art is in the rule set alone.

-Let's pretend this is our plugin rule-set:
+Let's pretend we're working with a technology called Fiesta and this is our plugin rule-set:
 ```json
 "Fiesta": [
     { "rule": "cli", "binary": "nachos" },